abiliojr/digesttrigger/README.md

 # Digest Trigger

-Allows DokuWiki's pending digests to be sent without waiting for any kind of access.
+Allow DokuWiki's pending digests to be sent without waiting for any kind of access.

 You can find the latest version of this plugin at: